Levi-Nicklas/Levi-Nicklas/README.md

 ![](https://media.giphy.com/media/3ov9jNziFTMfzSumAw/giphy.gif)

-I'm a data scientist (currently working in Software Engineering), but I'm also a new father, husband, brother, NBA fan :basketball:, home chef :spaghetti:, and a movie lover :clapper:.

-This is where I get to collaborate with friends and peers, display cool things I made, and practice my skills.
-I primarily write R code in my spare time at the moment, and Java/Python at work, but I'm learning a lot of other technologies to be a better all around technologist.
-I come have a varied back ground, with internships in different industries like manufacturing, security, IoT devices, and Defense.
-Academically, I completed my B.S. in Applied Mathematics in 2019, and finished my M.S. in Computer Science (Concentration in Data Science) in 2021.
+I'm a data scientist with experience in manufacturing, defense, security, and consulting.
+My expertise is in data analyis, data visualization, data/text mining, statistical inference, and time series analysis.
+Outside of work I love to cook, enjoy sports and movies, and spend time with my family.

 ------------------------------------------

 # I'm good at this :point_down:

-1) R Programming (`{tidyverse}` or `Base R`)
+1) R Programming (`{tidyverse}` or `Base R`) and Python :snake:

 2) Mathematical/Statistical Modeling